manishvad/kamma-whoami-app/README.md

 The root account is not used for deploying the infrastructure as this is not safe.
 Therefore, I have manually created myself an IAM user called `manishvadgama` from the root account which is attached to a role called `AdminRole` for minimal permissions.
 This allows us to have a AWS user account called `manishvadgama` to work with.
 The user account `manishvadgama` will also have a key pair created manually required for logging into an EC2 instance at a later stage.

+Also to note for security reasons when building the EC2 image (from fresh) the public DNS name will change, so the GitHub Action secrets SSH_HOST also needs to be changed.

 # Instructions

 Please follow step by step ...